luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 support for functionality outside of computation is desirable for much commercial work.
 Perhaps also true for academia.
 Last of all, the distributed computing tool, [Spark](http://spark.apache.org/), is written in Scala.
 That is quite enticing.
+Scala is fun.
+But I wish that the linear algebra libraries would be better supported.
+There is breeze, which is good, but things like setting the number of threads in openblas are not supported.
+That's bizzare.

 Scala and Julia are both *in demand* and desirable skill-sets.
 So if you're considering learning one or the other, there are great